Issei-177013/Cloudflare-Utils/README.md

 - **5. Exit**: Exit the CLI.

 When adding zones or records, instead of manually typing names, you will be presented with a numbered list of available items to choose from.
+When adding a record, you can optionally specify a custom rotation interval in minutes.
+If no interval is provided, or if the input is invalid, it will default to 30 minutes.

 ### Cron Job for DNS Rotation

-After the installation, a cron job is set up to run `rotate_from_config.py` periodically (default: every 30 minutes).
-This script reads the `configs.json` file and rotates the IP addresses for the configured DNS records.
+After the installation, a cron job is set up to run `rotate_from_config.py` periodically.
+This script reads the `configs.json` file and rotates the IP addresses for the configured DNS records based on their individual rotation intervals (or the default 30 minutes if not specified).
+The script maintains a `rotation_status.json` file to track the last rotation time for each record, ensuring records are not rotated too frequently.

 ### Manual DNS Rotation